rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 10*: The strict outranking digraph oriented by its initial and terminal prekernels

-It may be interesting to compare this result with a Copeland ranking of this outranking digraph.
+It may be interesting to compare this result with a Copeland ranking of this outranking digraph (see :ref:`Ranking-tutorial-label`).

 >>> g.showHTMLPerformanceHeatmap(colorLevels=5,
 ...         ndigits=0, Correlations=True)